-When the ranking measure is a gain, we can always negate the gain function so that it becomes a loss function.
+When the ranking measure is a gain, we can negate the gain function so that it becomes a loss function.
 The worst-case regret of a learner's strategy is its maximum regret over all choices of $R_1,...,R_T$.
-The minimax regret is the minimum worst-case regret overall strategies of the learner:
+The minimax regret is the minimum worst-case regret over all strategies of the learner:

 where $\pi$ is the learner's strategy to generate $\sigma_1,...,\sigma_T$.